sverweij/state-machine-cat/docs/SCXML.md

 ### Reading from SCXML
-Translating SCXML into state-machine-cat's [schema](../src/parse/smcat-ast.schema.json) is more straightforward than writing to it as SCXML is more restricting.
+Translating SCXML into state-machine-cat's [schema](../src/parse/smcat-ast.schema.json) is more straightforward than writing to it as SCXML is generally more restricting.
+The only exception is that SCXML allows `transitions` to have no target, which state-machine-cat does not allow.

+There's two ways we can approach this:
+- Refusing this as an input, by throwing an error.
+  Maybe correct, but also user unfriendly, hence state-machine-cat uses the next approach which is...
+- Creating a dummy `__no_target__` state for each state machine that contains a transition without a target.
+  This currently still looks a little klunky, but at the user isn't blocked, and it is immediately obvious what happened.

 ### References
 - The [state part](https://www.w3.org/TR/scxml/#state) of the SCXML